The move to carrying out lab assessments remotely has been sudden, with little time for transition.

 Everyone likes to be appreciated and your assessor is no exception.

-As well as acknowledging that they’re also on a learning journey by doing assessments this way, an email to say thank you will give a good sense of closure.
+As well as acknowledging that doing assessments this way is still relatively new and requires different skills, an email to say thank you will give a good sense of closure.

 Tip 5: Seek support